 3 Things to Do if You See a Drunk Driver

-If you suspect that there is an intoxicated driver on the road, you may need to act to protect yourself and prevent an accident.
+If you suspect that there is an intoxicated driver on the road, you may need to act to protect yourself and prevent a wreck.
 Drive defensively by staying alert and cautious, and consider taking the following actions:

 - Make sure your seatbelt is on.
 You should always have your seatbelt on— it is the law in South Carolina.
 You may want to double-check that both you and your passengers are secured, though, in case an accident does happen.